 The thing I love the most about this lemon tart is the filling - It is so creamy and lighter than basic lemon curd.
 How so?

 That is because I whip room-temperature lemon curd and softened butter together.
-The filling can contain some air by doing it, which makes a lighter texture.
+The filling can contain air by doing so, which makes it lighter in texture.
+You can pipe it into the tart shell or make patterns with a cake spatula.
+It's also easy to slice it through beautifully with a knife!

 2. No blind baking is needed.

-There is no need to blind-bake the tart shell with pie weights with this recipe.
+There is no need to blind-bake the tart shell with pie weights.
 You can make an even, beautiful-looking tart crust with less effort.
 This is why I love this tart crust so much!

 3. Italian meringue

 For me, lemon meringue tart has to be with Italian meringue.
-I love that it is so light, fluffy, and silk-smooth.
+I love that it is so light, fluffy, silk-smooth, and not overly sweet.
 It might seem intimidating to make it if this is your first time, but do not worry!! - It is not that hard once you get used to the movement.
 (I'll show you how to do it step by step!)

 - The quality of the tart crust hugely affects the overall taste!
-I'm sharing how to make a buttery and lightly crispy tart shell without blind-baking.
+I'm sharing how to make a buttery, lightly crispy tart shell without blind-baking.

 - Lemon filling - Mix the eggs well before adding other ingredients.
 Otherwise, you'll get more pieces of cooked eggs in a curd, which will make the filling looser.

-- Lemon filling - Cook the lemon curd until it starts boiling hard to prevent a looser filling.
+- Cook the lemon curd filling until it starts boiling hard to prevent a looser filling.
 The eggs and cornstarch thicken the curd when it is heated enough.

-- Lemon filling - Add softened butter to room-temperature lemon curd to make it feel smooth and creamy.
+- Add softened butter to room-temperature lemon curd.
 The butter melts when the curd is hot, or the butter hardens when the curd is cold, which separates the butter partially.
 Do not use cold, firm butter for the same reason.

-- Italian meringue - The temperature of the hot sugar syrup should be 244ºF (118ºC).
-The Italian meringue gets looser when the temperature is lower or gets stiffer when the temperature is higher.
+- The temperature of the hot sugar syrup should be 244ºF (118ºC).
+The Italian meringue gets looser when the temperature is lower or gets stiffer when it's higher.
+Use a candy thermometer to get an accurate temperature.

-- Italian meringue - Once the hot syrup is made, slowly add it to a bowl of the fluffy meringue from the side of a bowl while mixing at high speed.
+- Once the hot syrup is made, slowly add it to the fluffy meringue from the side of the bowl while mixing at high speed.
 You can incorporate the two evenly in that way.
 (Watch the video tutorial to check the movement!)

-- Leave the tart at room temperature before eating - I recommend leaving the tart at room temperature 15 - 30 minutes before eating it (in a cooling room) since the filling feels slightly creamier when the butter inside is softer.
-It still tastes delicious when it is very cold, but it's something I usually do!
+- Leave the tart at room temperature before eating - I recommend leaving the tart at room temperature 15 - 30 minutes before eating it (in a cooling room) since the filling feels creamier when the butter inside is softer.

 Tart crust

-- Bread flour to dust on a working surface: Bread flour spreads more evenly and does not stick on the dough as much as cake or all-purpose flour.
+- Bread flour to dust on a working surface - Bread flour spreads more evenly and does not stick to the dough as much as cake or all-purpose flour.

 Can I use pie crust instead?